Purely inseparable Richelot isogenies: Introduction

-In Section~\ref{S:explicit} we provide explicit constructions that give all of the Richelot isogenies connecting two supersingular curves.
+In Section~\ref{S:explicit} we provide explicit constructions that give all of the Richelot isogenies connecting the Jacobians of two supersingular curves.

-To explain the significance of our result, let us give some background information about Richelot isogenies.
+To put our result in context, let us give some background information about Richelot isogenies.
 Let $k$ be an algebraically closed field of arbitrary characteristic and let $J_1$ and $J_2$ be abelian surfaces over~$k$ with principal polarizations $\lambda_1$ and~$\lambda_2$.
 (We view a polarization of an abelian variety $A$ as an isogeny from $A$ to its dual variety, rather than as a line bundle.)
-A \emph{Richelot isogeny} from $(J_1,\lambda_1)$ to $(J_2,\lambda_2)$ is an isogeny $\varphi:J_1 \to J_2$ that fits in a diagram
+A \emph{Richelot isogeny} from $(J_1,\lambda_1)$ to $(J_2,\lambda_2)$ is an isogeny $\varphi\colon J_1 \to J_2$ that fits into a diagram

 where $\hat{\varphi}$ is the dual isogeny of~$\varphi$.
 If $C_1$ and $C_2$ are genus-$2$ curves over~$k$, a \emph{Richelot isogeny} from $C_1$ to $C_2$ is defined to be a Richelot isogeny from the Jacobian of $C_1$ to the Jacobian of~$C_2$.